Haunteon/Manual-SMO/manual_supermarioodyssey_haunteon/docs/setup_en.md

 3. Close Archipelago Launcher Entirely
 ## Generating a Game

-1. Create your player options YAML file either using `Options Creator` or `Generate Template Options` in teh Launcher.
+1. Create your player options YAML file either using `Options Creator` or `Generate Template Options` in the Launcher.
 2. Gather the YAMLs of all players into the `Archipelago/Players` folder.
 3. Run the Archipelago Launcher and select Generate.
 4. A zip file will be created in the `Archipelago/output` folder.
 Upload this to [the Archipelago website](https://archipelago.gg/uploads) to host your game.